syeddaniyalg/passly-password-manager/README.md

 ```

 Alternatively, `deploy.cmd` (Windows) applies all manifests in this order.

+Once applied, the app is reachable at `http://passly.local/`, with the backend served from the same hostname under `http://passly.local/api/`.

 This requires a Kubernetes cluster with an NGINX Ingress Controller (for example, via Minikube, kind, or Docker Desktop) and the backend and frontend images built and pushed to a registry the cluster can pull from.